mzbac/mlx-lora/README.md

 ```
 python lora.py --model mlx-community/deepseek-coder-6.7b-instruct-hf-4bit-mlx --train --iters 600
 ```

 For fine-tuning with all linear layers, use the following command:

 ```
 python lora.py --model mistralai/Mistral-7B-v0.1 --train --iters 600 --all-layers
 ```

+**Note:** full linear layers fine-tuning on phi2 seems have some issue. not very sure why

 ## Preparing Your Data